 Accommodation is in a hand-picked riads or guesthouses, and a mountain refuge at Mt Toubkal base camp.
-The Toubkal base camp refuge Les Mouflons is located at 3,207 meters in height.
-Its 600 m² area allows it to offer single and family rooms with separate showers, as well as seven dormitories.
+The Toubkal base camp refuge Les Mouflons is located at 3,207m.
+It has single and family rooms with separate showers, as well as seven dormitories.
 By default, you will be accommodated in a dormitory there; we can optionally try to accommodate you in a private room with en-suite facilities, but this depends on availability and cannot be guaranteed.

 Click to view default accommodations

 *Accommodations are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
 We will provide you with exact accommodation details upon booking confirmation.

 All breakfasts are included, as well as all lunches and dinners in the mountains (picnic lunches are included when out on walks).
 During your mountain walks, you will be accompanied by a local guide, a cook and a muleteer.

 This trip requires excellent physical condition and some trekking experience.
 No mountaineering or climbing experience is required.
 The climb to Mt Toubkal is non-technical but very demanding.
 The terrain varies, and the trails are often exposed to the sun.
 In the mountains, the route follows ancient Berber tracks, which can be high, steep, narrow, uneven and rough underfoot (read more about difficulty grades).
 Some parts of the walks are above the snow line.
 We will provide crampons if needed, which might be the case if doing the trip in the winter months.